TutorialsLast Updated Jun 21, 20247 min read

 Run spec

 Now you can start creating tests for your newsletter subscription form.
-The test should verify that these actions happen:
+The test in the example project verifies that these actions happen:

 • The component is installed correctly